freeagent1384/brewblox-tilt/README.md

     command: --mqtt-host=<brewblox_hostname/IP>
 ```

-If you host brewblox on a different port (e.g. if you run brewblox on a NAS), you'll also want to add `--mqtt-port=<port>` to the command with the relevant port (https).

-Create the directory for the tilt calibration
+Create the directory for the tilt files
 ```bash
 mkdir tilt
 ```